NB Psychiatry

 ADHD in childs

 The majority of the time, counseling is used as the treatment process for school-aged children.
-The recommended approach for preschoolers and young children includes behavioral techniques, as well as therapy in the form of parent management training or school intervention.
+The suggested first-line technique for preschoolers and younger kids comprises behavioral techniques and therapy in the form of parent management training and school intervention.

-PCIT is an evidence-based therapy designed to improve ADHD and oppositional defiance in young children through parent-child interaction.
+Parent-Child Interaction Therapy (PCIT) is an evidence-based therapy designed to help young children with ADHD.
 Other treatments for preschool-aged children with ADHD include classroom accommodations, occupational therapy, and social skills training.
-Medication is generally not recommended for children under the age of six, however the only FDA-approved treatment for ADHD in preschoolers is amphetamines.
+Medication is generally not recommended for children under the age of six.

 There are numerous methods for treating adults with ADHD, but typically a combination of medicine and behavioral therapy achieves the best outcomes.

-Medications.
 Psychostimulants, antidepressants, and non-stimulant medicines are the three main groups of prescribed medications used to treat this.
-These treatments impact the neurotransmitters responsible for sending signals to the cells of the brain.

-Behavior modification.
-There are various treatment methods available for adults who have ADHD.
-Cognitive-behavioral therapy (CBT) assists patients in identifying problematic habits, developing and putting strategies into practice like self-regulation, behavior change, and goal-achieving.
+Adults with ADHD may be treated using a variety of methods.
+Cognitive-behavioral therapy (CBT) assists patients in identifying problematic habits and developing and putting strategies into practice, like self-regulation, behavior change, and goal-achieving.